SarthakSKumar/pes-SarthakSKumar/README.md

 2. **Web Service**:
    - **CRUD Operations**: The web service receives the data from the Apps Script and determines the type of change *(create, update, delete)* to be applied to the **MySQL** database.
    - **BullMQ for Job Management**: Changes are processed by a worker as jobs in a queue managed by **BullMQ** on **Redis**.
-This ensures that row-level or specific cell-level changes in the sheet are reflected in the MySQL database with near real-time performance.
+This ensures that row-level or cell-level changes in the sheet are reflected in the db with in real-time.

 3. **Simulating DB CRUD Operations**:
    - I’ve created APIs to handle `POST`, `PUT`, and `DELETE` requests.
 These simulate clients making updates directly to the database.